Jeimer Candelario Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- Rays pitchers combined to give up 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- Rays pitchers combined to allow 172 total home runs last year (1.1 per game).
+That ranked 15th in baseball.

-- Fleming takes the mound for his first start of the season for the Rays.
+- McClanahan (1-0) takes the mound for the Rays to make his second start this season.

-- The 26-year-old left-hander last appeared Wednesday, Oct.
-5 against the Boston Red Sox, when he started and went 4 2/3 innings.
+- The lefty last appeared on Thursday against the Detroit Tigers, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.